nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

 layout: post
 title: Core Developer PC™ v20.09.dGPU - AMD 3700X vs Intel i7-10700 8c/16t with NVidia 2060 Super
 ---
+**TLDR**: Wait... until the NVidia 30 series is available.
+If you can't I detail an 8 core/16t, 32 GB DDR4 RAM, 1 TB NVMe PCIe 3.0 SSD, PC with the NVidia 2060 Super at about ~$1300/~10000 DKK* (* incl.
+VAT).

-Assembling your own developer PC is a rite of passage for many self respecting developers.
-Personally I have assembled perhaps close to a hundred PCs both for personal use and for work.
+Assembling your own developer PC is seen as a rite of passage for many self respecting developers.
+Personally I have assembled perhaps more than fifty PCs both for personal use and for work.
-That is quite a lot and is because at one point
+That is quite a lot and is because, at one point,
 I assembled industrial PCs for work due to quality issues with previous PCs.
-Those issues were mainly resolved by selecting quality components for industrial use, not so much due to my PC assembly skills 😅
+Those issues were mainly resolved by selecting quality components for industrial use, not so much due to my PC assembly skills, I think 😅

 Last year I assembled 3 new deep learning model servers used for all our training needs at work in our fully versioned and reproducible machine learning